jamesbrandreth/advent-of-code/2022/nathans106/README.md

 ## Approach

 I'm going to do this as a Rust and Python project.
-I'm primarily a C++ developer but Rust seems really good to me so that will handle the bulk of the logic.
-I'll be using Python for input parsing because I've still not found a parser better than PyParsing.
+I'm primarily a C++ developer but Rust can't be beaten.

 ## Dependencies